 So what is the answer to this brainstorming dilemma?

 Well, according to fairly new research (2012), the internet may be the savior for brainstorming.
 Specifically, the use of electronic brainstorming was found to be more effective in coming up with the best non-redundant ideas in groups.

 How does it work?

-Through the use of a chat tool, such as Slack, participants put forward ideas without criticism, and the group is supposed to digest these contributions and revisit them after everyone has had time to think.
+Through the use of a chat tool, participants put forward ideas without criticism, and the group is supposed to digest these contributions and revisit them after everyone has had time to think.

 Participants have time to brainstorm on their own and refine their ideas before contributing, and I get to look at their contributions without the problems and interruptions of in-person debates.

 Perhaps the greatest secret to productivity is not working more, but intelligently choosing what to work on.